ecreed-work/02162026_ForSam_TagmentationAnalysis/README.md

 Then, navigate to the location of the notebook and open CAST_TagmentationNotebook.ipynb.

 ## Usage
+First use map_insertions_template.xlsx
+    replace path to fastq files (these come from MiSeq) Change reference genome file path
+    indicate path to directory you would like tsv files to be output to

+Start with map_insertions.py
+    at top of script, there is a commented out section this section contains commands you can edit, copy, and paste into the terminal replace path to xlsx file with your own, tells the code how to find fastq files from miseq and where to place output tsv files

+Once insertions have been mapped, tsv_analysis.ipynb
+    Select bulk or small scale input
+    run cells to generate insertion profiles based on bulk of small scale use, labeled at top after genome insertion profiles are generated, run remaining cells sequentially

+To analyze

 1. Modify the input parameters (e.g., input FASTA/FASTQ files, output directory) where comments specify in the notebook.